History Files

 911 - 912

-Extant documents begin to speak of a Varangian-Rus presence in Eastern Roman (Byzantine) military service, starting in this period in which seven hundred Rus (Rhos) are recruited as naval troops in the unsuccessful imperial expedition against Arab-held Crete.
+Extant documents begin to speak of a Varangian-Rus presence in Eastern Roman military service, starting in this period in which seven hundred Rus (Rhos) are recruited as naval troops in the unsuccessful imperial expedition against Arab-held Crete.
 For this service they are paid one kentenarion, equivalent to thirty-two kilograms, perhaps of gold.

-Curiously, however, there seems to be no apparent numismatic record in the lands surrounding a Byzantine-Rus conflict of 911 to show that Rus mercenaries are able to take home their rewards.
-This could be proof that the Eastern Romans are maintaining a mid-fifth century ban on silver and gold being exported from the empire into barbarian lands.
+Curiously, however, there seems to be no apparent numismatic record in the lands surrounding a Roman-Rus conflict of 911 to show that Rus mercenaries are able to take home their rewards.
+This could be proof that the Romans are maintaining a mid-fifth century ban on silver and gold being exported from the empire into barbarian lands.

 Emperor Constantine VII Porphyrogenitus